k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/05_Tasks.md

 <p>M</p>
 </td>
 <td width="780">
 <p>This property is shown only when the Conditional Dependent Task is switched on.
-Ihis property indicates after how many hours should the dependent Task begin following the parent task start time.</p>
+This property indicates after how many hours should the dependent Task begin following the parent task start time.</p>
 </td>
 </tr>
 </tbody>